Black Bounces with multiple throats and anti-throats: New black-bounce spacetimes

 In Fig. \ref{fig:modelextrasingular} we see the energy conditions to the model \eqref{LSnewBBS}.
-There is a discontinuity in the function $DEC_2$ and there is also negative values inside and outside the event horizon, which means that the dominant energy condition is violated.
 For certain values of $a$, the null energy condition can be satisfied outside the event horizon.
-The function $SEC_3$ is always positive, so that, the gravitational interaction is attractive.
+The function $WEC_3$ is always positive, so that, the energy density is also positive.